 Lots of people go there to learn more about life in Roman times and the genius of the architects, who have built them so perfectly and specifically.

-Coming to Syria, it is obligatory to go and see the water wheels on the bank of Orontes River.
-It is considered to be an absolute must tourist attraction of Syria.
+Coming to Syria, it is obligatory to go and see the water wheels on the bank of the Orontes River.
+It is considered to be an absolute must-see major landmark in Syria.

-Latakia is one of the most popular tourist destinations of Syria that dates back to the Ancient Greek era.
-Even today it is a prominent commercial port city of Syria.
+Latakia is one of the most popular tourist attractions in Syria that dates back to the Ancient Greek era.
+Even today, it is a prominent commercial port city in Syria.

-Largely comprising of white stucco high-rising structures and streets lined with palm trees, Latakia is also home to the Tishreen University, which is one of the largest educational institutions in the country.
+Largely consisting of white stucco high-rising structures and streets lined with palm trees, Latakia is also home to the Tishreen University, which is one of the largest educational institutions in the country.

-The city of Latakia offers some of the most interesting tourist spots.
+The city of Latakia offers some of the most interesting tourist spots and monuments in Syria.